potapenko/playphraseme-karaoke-mixer/README.md

+Below is the updated README with every occurrence of "playphrase.me" converted into a link to [https://www.playphrase.me](https://www.playphrase.me):

+---

 # playphraseme-karaoke-mixer

-**A Video Processing Tool for playphrase.me Users**
+**A Video Processing Tool for [playphrase.me](https://www.playphrase.me) Users**

-**playphraseme-karaoke-mixer** is a powerful tool for playphrase.me enthusiasts who want to create engaging video compilations with a unique twist.
+**playphraseme-karaoke-mixer** is a powerful tool for [playphrase.me](https://www.playphrase.me) enthusiasts who want to create engaging video compilations with a unique twist.
 It automates several key tasks to enhance your video clips by:

 - **Karaoke-Style Subtitles:**
   Extracts subtitles from your videos and generates dynamic, karaoke-like effects.
 As the video plays, the subtitles are displayed with highlighted words that synchronize perfectly with the audio.